-Section 207 of the Servicemembers Civil Relief Act may limit the maximum interest rate you can be charged to 6% per year for obligations or liabilities incurred before your entry into military service.
-The reduced rate will apply only if your service materially affects your ability to pay.
-This rate applies only to that interest charged during the period of your military service.

-To substantiate your claim for this reduced interest rate, you must furnish the IRS a copy of your orders or reporting instructions that detail the call to military service.
+If the deferment is denied, no more than 6% interest (unless the applicable interest rate is below 6%) per year will be charged while you are in active military service.
+The reduced rate applies regardless of whether the military service materially affects your ability to pay.
+To substantiate the claim for reduced interest rate, you must provide the IRS a copy of your orders or reporting instructions detailing the call to military service.
 You must do so no later than 180 days after the date of your termination or release from military service.